 Credit card machine – These days, the majority of your customers may want to use credit cards, and it’s easier than ever to accept them.
 You can sign up for a merchant account and lease a credit-card machine, but it may be more economical to use a system such as PayPal or Square that enables you to read cards from an smart phone or tablet computer.
 Check out all your options before settling on a system.

 Cash register – A point of sale (POS) cash register is imperative if you want to complete transactions for your customers while their coffee is still hot.
 Most POS cash registers feature easy-to-navigate touch-screen interfaces and can be updated frequently with new menu items and daily specials.
 Most of your staff will be able to use them efficiently after just a few days of training.
-Again, you may want to investigate economical tablet-based systems as well as traditional cash registers.
+Again, investigate economical tablet-based systems and traditional cash registers.

 Where to Buy Equipment for Opening a Coffee Shop